gurjeevanmalhi/Uber-Ride-Analysis/README.md

 # Uber Rides Analysis

+---

+> **Disclaimer:** I am not professionally affiliated with Uber or any of its subsidiaries.
+The scenario in the Project Overview section is entirely fictional and was designed to emulate real world challenges for my portfolio.

+---

 ## Project Overview

 Uber Technologies Inc. is a global leader in the ride-sharing industry, operating since 2009.
 The company connects riders and drivers through its mobile platform, offering a scalable and flexible alternative to traditional taxi services.
 Uber’s business model is built on dynamic pricing, on-demand availability, and widespread coverage.
 Key business metrics include trip volume, fare revenue, driver utilization, and wait times.